learn-co-curriculum/dsc-ridge-and-lasso-regression-lab/README.md

     Testing MSE: 3.405455332774927e+29

 Notice the severe overfitting above; our training R squared is quite high, but the testing R squared is negative!
-Our predictions are far far off.
-Similarly, the scale of the Testing MSE is orders of magnitude higher then that of the training.
+Our predictions are far off.
+Similarly, the scale of the Testing MSE is orders of magnitude higher than that of the training.

 ## Perform Ridge and Lasso regression